vanHeemstraSystems/flask-babylonjs/300/900/README.md

     Field
     FieldType
     Game }|--|| Board : "game has one board"
-    Light }|--|| LightType : "light has one type" LightType
+    Game ||--o{ Player : "game has zero or more players" Light }|--|| LightType : "light has one type" LightType
     Player }|--|| Character : "player has one character"